Textualize/textual/docs/guide/reactivity.md

 ## Validation

-The next superpower we will look at is _validation_.
+The next superpower we will look at is _validation_, which can check and potentially modify a value you assign to a reactive attribute.

 If you add a method that begins with `validate_` followed by the name of your attribute, it will be called when you assign a value to that attribute.
 This method should accept the incoming value as a positional argument, and return the value to set (which may be the same or a different value).

 A common use for this is to restrict numbers to a given range.
 The following example keeps a count.
 There is a button to increase the count, and a button to decrease it.
+The validation ensures that the count will never go above 10 or below zero.

 === "validate01.py"